I-GUIDE/data-catalog-archive/schema/geopackage.md

 A [GeoPackage](https://www.geopackage.org/) is an open, standards-based, format for describing geographic information using SQLite.

-While all SchemaOrg properties are valid, below is a suggested subset for describing a single GeoPackage using using the *[Dataset](https://schema.org/Dataset)* class.
+While all Schema.org properties are valid, below is a suggested subset for describing a single GeoPackage using using the *[Dataset](https://schema.org/Dataset)* class.